 A slow start

 Livestock farming developed in the early 20th century – first to supplement natural resources such as timber and kauri gum, and then to replace them.
 Although much of the north was not ideal for farming, many areas were gradually brought into use for sheep and cattle.
 Small dairy factories had been established by 1910.
-But progress was held back by the region’s remoteness, poor access, infertile soils and the uneconomic size of holdings.
+But progress was held back by the region’s remoteness, poor access and infertile soils, and the uneconomic size of holdings.

 The growth of farming